 Make an Appointment

-Heartland Family Service is continuing to provide services during the COVID-19 pandemic and is accepting appointments from new and current clients.
+Heartland Family Service is accepting appointments from new and current clients.
 We have changed the way we are able to provide services for our community’s most at-risk children, individuals, and families by following the Centers for Disease Control’s guidelines.

 If clients live in Iowa, for services call (712) 322-1407.
 For Homeless Prevention services, please call (531) 200-3500.